-The College Credit Plus program requires that students indicate to school officials their intent to participate by April 1st.
+The College Credit Plus program requires that students submit written notice of their intent to participate to the principal by April 1st for the next school year or November 1st for the next semester.
 Failure to do so will make them ineligible to participate without the permission of the district superintendent.
-Intent forms are available through the guidance office, the district college counselor, or at the College Credit Plus Information meeting traditionally conducted in February.
+Intent forms are available through the school counseling office, the district college counselor, or at the College Credit Plus Information meeting traditionally conducted in February.